adriaan-vd-graaf/mrlink2/README.md

                         The plink bed file prepend of the genotype file that can be used as an LD reference.
 Usage is the same as in the plink --bed command
   --sumstats_exposure SUMSTATS_EXPOSURE
                         The summary statistics file of the exposure file.
 Please see the README file or the example_files folder for examples on how to make these files.

   --sumstats_outcome SUMSTATS_OUTCOME
                         The summary statistics file of the outcome file.
 Please see the README file or the example_files folder for examples on how to make these files.
-  --out OUT             The path where to output results --tmp TMP             Not necessary anymore: a prepend on where to save temporary files DEPRECATED --p_threshold P_THRESHOLD
+                        We allow multiple outcomes to be analyzed at the same time, include the files separated by spaces --out OUT             The path where to output results --tmp TMP             Not necessary anymore: a prepend on where to save temporary files DEPRECATED --p_threshold P_THRESHOLD